vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-compile.md

-# Compile Exchange
+# Get Exchange

-This topic describes how to compile Nebula Exchange.
-Users can also [download](https://repo1.maven.org/maven2/com/vesoft/nebula-exchange/) the compiled `.jar` file directly.
+This topic introduces how to get the JAR file of Nebula Exchange.

+## Download the JAR file directly

+The JAR file of Exchange Community Edition can be [downloaded](https://repo1.maven.org/maven2/com/vesoft/nebula-exchange/) directly.

+To download Exchange Enterprise Edition, [get Nebula Graph Enterprise Edition Package](https://nebula-graph.com.cn/pricing/) first.

+## Get the JAR file by compiling the source code

+You can get the JAR file of Exchange Community Edition by compiling the source code.
+The following introduces how to compile the source code of Exchange.

+!!! enterpriseonly

+    You can get Exchange Enterprise Edition in Nebula Graph Enterprise Edition Package only.

-## Prerequisites
+### Prerequisites

 - Install [Maven](https://maven.apache.org/download.cgi).